 &Beyond Sandibe Okavango Safari Lodge, Okavango Delta, Botswana

-Situated on a private concession in the magnificent Okavango Delta, Sandibe boasts exclusive traversing rights over a vast stretch of land adjacent to the wildlife-rich Moremi Game Reserve.
+Situated on a private concession in the magnificent Okavango Delta, &Beyond Sandibe boasts exclusive traversing rights over a vast stretch of land adjacent to the wildlife-rich Moremi Game Reserve.
 Inspired by nature and celebrating its stunning setting, the lodge features the best the Delta has to offer in terms of outstanding design, wildlife viewing and warm local hospitality.

 Set in a cool forest canopy of wild palms and gnarled fig trees, this flagship lodge blends seamlessly with one of Africa’s most breath-taking landscapes.
 Behind the lodge, golden-grassed floodplains inhabited by a staggering variety of wildlife stretch into the distance, framed by lush palm islands and the spires of giant termite mounds.
 A channel of clear, cool waters runs directly in front of the elevated guest suites, offering unrestricted views over the shimmering beauty of the Delta.